 Keep reading because I’ve got simple answers to all these common yet misunderstood questions.

 According to international rules, an opposing player will lose a point if they hit the served ball before it bounces in the service box.
-The ball must hit the court once before the serve can be returned in tennis.
+Before the serve can be returned, the ball must be allowed to bounce once and only once.

-However, if the service ball hits the net first before the opponent player hits it on the volley, the returner won’t be penalized.
+However, when the served ball hits the net first before the opponent player hits it on the volley, the returner won’t be penalized.

 The consequence of a faulty serve is determined by whether it was the first serve or the second serve.

-If the player hits the net and the ball bounces inside the allowed section of the opponent’s court, they’ll make the first serve again.
+When you hit the net and the ball bounces inside the allowed section of the opponent’s court, you’ll be allowed to serve again.

-If the ball hits the net and touches the outside of the service box, they’ll make the second serve.
+When the ball hits the net and touches the outside of the service box, you are allowed a second serve.

-If the serve bounces in the correct service box, the player gets the point if the opponent cannot return the serve.
-It’s called an ace.
+However, if the serve bounces in the correct service box, the player gets the point if the opponent cannot return the serve.
+This is called an ace.

 The player will also get the advantage if the ball bounces twice in the allowed area of the competitor’s service box.